christophebelliere/Wifi4EU/README.md

 * Host the public directory files on a static webserver such as Apache, GitHub or Firebase, or use the included NodeJS express server.
 * Configure the Meraki wireless SSID with a Click-Through splash page authentication
     * Meraki Dashboard --> Configure --> Splash Page: Click-through
-* Add the domain address of the webserver to the "Walled Garden"
+* Add the domain address of the webserver and the Wifi4EU resources to the "Walled Garden"
     * Meraki Dashboard --> Configure --> Access Control --> SSID:yourSSID --> Walled Garden.
+    * The domain for the Wifi4EU resources is **collection.wifi4eu.ec.europa.eu**
-    * Note: You will need to use the IP address instead of the domain name or contact Meraki Support to enable Walled Garden Domain Names
+    * Note: You will need to use the IP addresses associated with these resources instead of their domain names or contact Meraki Support to enable Walled Garden Domain Names
 * Point the Meraki Splash page "Customer URL" to the HTML file. `https://yourserver/`
     * Meraki Dashboard --> Configure --> Splash Page --> Custom URL: `https://yourserver.com/splash.html`

 * **Option 1:** Static Web Server
-(Apache, Firebase Hosting)
+(Apache, nginx, Firebase Hosting)
    * Copy public directory to server
 * **Option 2:** NodeJS Server
    * In the root directory of the project, run